dongzhuoer/homesite/content/post/2018/11-20-github-api-limit-teach-new-docker-tip.md

 # strugle

-At first, I spend some time to realize that it's impossible to ask Dockerfile to use environment variables on host machine ^[`Dockerfile` is portable, only `docker build` can interact with specific host machine].
+At first, I spend some time to realize that it's impossible to ask Dockerfile to use environment variables on host machine.
+(Considered that Dockerfile is portable, it's reasonable to only allow `docker build` to interact with specific host machine.)